USAJOBS/help-center/how-to/job-announcement/save.md

 ### What if I don't see a saved job in my account?
 There are a few reasons why you may not see a saved job in your account:

-* The agency may have closed the job announcement-an agency may choose to close a job before its [posted closing date](../../job announcement/how to understand the job announcement/).
+* The agency may have closed the job announcement-an agency may choose to close a job before its [posted closing date](index/).
 * The agency may have canceled the job announcement.
 * You may have applied to the job.
-When you apply to a saved job it moves into your Active Applications.
+When you apply to a saved job it moves into your **Active** applications.